larskaare/pawa-system-testing/slides/content/wrappingup.md

 For our "complex and modern system" we now have:

-- A fully automation system test scenario running <!-- .element: class="fragment" data-fragment-index="1" -->
+- A fully automation system test scenario<!-- .element: class="fragment" data-fragment-index="1" -->
 - A fully synthetic test environment <!-- .element: class="fragment" data-fragment-index="2" -->
-- A system with active Authn/z <!-- .element: class="fragment" data-fragment-index="3" -->
+- A system test with active Authn/z <!-- .element: class="fragment" data-fragment-index="3" -->
-- A system with active security controls <!-- .element: class="fragment" data-fragment-index="4" -->
+- A system test with active security controls <!-- .element: class="fragment" data-fragment-index="4" -->

-We have broken a few principles to reach this state - </br>the trade-offs could be acceptable? <!-- .element: class="fragment" data-fragment-index="4" -->
+We have broken a few principles to reach this state - </br>the trade-offs could be acceptable? <!-- .element: class="fragment" data-fragment-index="5" -->

+Again, a threat modeling exercise on the testing would be smart.</br>What could possibly go wrong 🙂 <!-- .element: class="fragment" data-fragment-index="5" -->

 </div>

 ---